|

 mandated quiet period after the prospectus filing.

-“I realize this is a moment when you were probably hoping for
+“I realize this is a moment when you were probably hoping

-loads of communications from me with regard to many of the current
+loads of communications from me with regard to many of the

-events that are transpiring around certain Colony investments,”
+events that are transpiring around certain Colony

-wrote Barrack, who developed a personal relationship with Jackson since
+wrote Barrack, who developed a personal relationship with

 the Neverland acquisition.
-“I have been bound, gagged and ordered
+“I have been bound, gagged and

 to not communicate in a public forum during this time.
-It has been an
+It

-amazing few weeks and I promise to share many details of my reactions
+amazing few weeks and I promise to share many details of my

 once I’m free to speak again.”